Emotional and practical support can be a great help to you and your carers when you are dying.

 Community specialist palliative care nurses

-Community specialist palliative care nurses advise on pain control, sickness and other symptoms of cancer.
-Examples are Macmillan nurses or hospice nurses.
+Community specialist palliative care nurses advise on pain control, sickness, and other cancer symptoms.
+These are, for example, Macmillan nurses or hospice nurses.

 They also give emotional support to both you and your carers.